Laptop buying Guide 2024 (What factors to consider when Buying a new Laptop)

 The next thing you want to look at is the laptop screen size, If you are looking for gaming purposes, the screen size matters and you need a bigger screen.
 But for some tasks, there’s completely no need for a very large screen especially if you’re going to be moving around here and there with your laptop.

-So for students who will always carry a laptop to class, business man who will always carry the laptop regularly to work, make sure to get a portable laptop, in other words, a small-sized computer.
+So for students who will always carry a laptop to class, and businessmen who will always carry a laptop regularly to work, make sure to get a portable laptop, in other words, a small-sized computer.
 For portability get a laptop with at most 14 inches of screen size.
-This will save you energy to be used while carrying that laptop bag.
+This will save you the energy to be used while carrying that laptop bag.
 But as you plan to buy a portable laptop, it shouldn’t be too small, long hours on the computer of a small will often cause eye strain, therefore, you should mind keeping your eyes healthy too.

 - 11 to 12 inches: The thinnest and lightest systems around have 11- to 12-inch screens and typically weigh 2.5 to 3.5 pounds,